pammacdotnet/TypstPaper/paper.typ

 / `#include "mymodule.typ"`: inlines the _content_ (and only the content) from `mymodule.typ`.
 #set raw(lang: "typc")

-Modules do not give the user/developer any way to mark items as public or private.
-Thus, every `let` statement in the whole module is exported (_public_).
+Modules do not give the user/developer any way to mark items as _public_ or _private_.
+Thus, every `let` statement in the whole module is exported (public).

 // Some users#footnote[https://justinpombrio.net/2024/11/30/typst.html] have suggested some _solutions_, such as extending `set/show` to user-defined functions (e.g., `set sequence(codon-sep: "-")`) and improving `show` to tweak elements without reimplementing them entirely, like adding decorations to headings robustly.

 == Packages <sec:package>
-As with LaTeX, Typst also supports the addition of functionalities via _packages_.
-A Typst package is a self-contained collection of Typst source files and assets, structured around a mandatory `typst.toml` manifest file located at the package root.
+As with LaTeX and as commented above, Typst also supports the addition of functionalities via _packages_.
+A Typst package is a self-contained collection of Typst source files and assets, structured around a mandatory `typst.toml` manifest file located at the package root (written in the _Tom's Obvious Minimal Language_#footnote("https://toml.io")).
 This manifest specifies essential metadata such as the package's `name`, `version`, and `entrypoint`, which points to the main `.typ` file to be evaluated upon import.
 Additional optional fields like `authors`, `license`, and `description` can also be included.
 The internal organization of the package is flexible, allowing authors to structure files and directories as they see fit, provided that the `entrypoint` path is correctly specified.
 All paths within the package are resolved relative to the package root, ensuring encapsulation and preventing access to files outside the package.

 #set raw(lang: "typ")